MECA-482-Project/Draft-/README.md

 <iframe src="https://drive.google.com/file/d/1iJTwLz7N1gv0qS0AZx7YD2bzRThr-MQ1/preview" width="640" height="480"></iframe>
 </p>

 In addition we alsl simulated a mass-spring system using a Visual Python extension.
 This allowed for a more accurate representation of the model's spring system.
 The same values were used to represent with spring with the constant at 566,440 N/M and a downward forcer of 25 kg.
 In addition to this we were able to model the spring radius, number of coils, and thickness.
-These values are 1.
+These values are 1.25, 10, and .625 respectively.
+Below is the Visual Python simulation of the spring system.

 insert code snippets here?